GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/04.231-240/05.We-Stand-in-Deep-Repentance/docs.md

 ---
+title: |
-title: 235.
-We Stand in Deep Repentance
+    235. We Stand in Deep Repentance - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 235.
+We Stand in Deep Repentance.
+We stand in deep repentance,  Before thy throne of love;  O God of grace, forgive us,  The stain of guilt remove.
+    keywords:  |
-    keywords: Church Hymnal, We Stand in Deep Repentance, We stand in deep repentance,
+        Church Hymnal 1941, adventhymnals, advent hymnals, We Stand in Deep Repentance, We stand in deep repentance.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 235. WE STAND IN DEEP REPENTANCE
+####  Church Hymnal 1941,

 ```txt

 1.
 We stand in deep repentance,
 Before thy throne of love;